babo/bigquery-prezi/prezi.md

 - stream $0.01 per 200 MB, 1 KB minimum size
 - storage 2 cent
 - query $5
+- per day
+- you are paying for the data touched during the query
 ---
 # Demo with a large dataset
 - NYC taxi rides from 2010-2013